-- Make sure to analyze at the “word-level.”
+- For a great rhetorical analysis essay, make sure to analyze at the “word-level.”
 For example, if you’re talking about the author’s use of anaphora, talk about why it is important for those particular words or phrases to be repeated.

 - What’s the context for the repetition?